jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

           - connectionless protocol that provides fast, best-effort delivery of **datagrams** (self-container unit of data)
         - Transport Layer Security (TLS)
           - note: in the OSI model, TLS operates on four layers: Application, Presentation, Session, and Transport; in the TCP/IP model, it operates only on the Transport layer
+        - BGP: Border Gateway Protocol - used to exchange routing and reachability information between routers (looking at available paths, picking the best)
-      E- Segmentation, sequencing, and error checking occur at the Transport layer
+        - Segmentation, sequencing, and error checking occur at the Transport layer

     - Network Layer (3)
       - Responsible for logical addressing, and providing routing or delivery guidance (but not necessarily verifying guaranteed delivery), manages error detection and traffic control
       - **routing protocols**: move routed protocol messages across a network
-        - includes RIP, OSPF, IS-IS, IGRP, and BGP
+        - includes RIP, OSPF, IS-IS, IGRP, IGMP, and BGP
         - routing protocols are defined at the Network Layer and specify how routers communicate
         - routing protocols can be static or dynamic, and categorized as interior or exterior
         - **static routing protocol**: requires an admin to create/update routes on the router